funalab/STSP/README.md

-# Prediction of mouse seminiferous tubule stage
+# STSP: Seminiferous Tubule Stage Prediction

 This is the code for [Deep learning based automated prediction of mouse seminiferous tubule stage by using bright-field microscopy]().
 This project is carried out in [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/).